We take a closer look at the 9 children of Queen Victoria and Prince Albert. Who they were and what became of them.

 The Duke of Saxe-Coburg and Gotha

 Alfred Ernest Albert was born on 6 August 1844 and was nicknamed Affie.
 He joined the navy at 14 where he quickly rose through the ranks.
-He married the Grand Duchess Marie of Russia in 1874 and was a well-known party-goer who also suffered from alcoholism.
+His Royal Highness married the Grand Duchess Marie of Russia in 1874 and was a well-known party-goer who also suffered from alcoholism.

 He was titled as the Duke of Edinburgh from 1866 until he succeeded his paternal uncle Ernest II.
 The new title elevated him to become Alfred, Duke of Saxe-Coburg and Gotha.
 He died on July 1900 aged 55, just 6 months before his mother’s own death.

 Princess Christian of Schleswig-Holstein

 Princess Helena Augusta was born on 25 May 1846.
 She married Prince Christian of Schleswig-Holstein, an impoverished German Prince.
 The couple remained in England under Queen Victoria’s watchful eye due to the Prince’s lack of finances.
 She died on 9th June 1923 aged 77 years.

 Princess Louise Caroline Alberta